deven-sitapara/kps-interviews/README.txt

 Most importantly, plugin should follow all WordPress coding standards, and it should be export as zip and import as a plugin in other WordPress sites.
 The plugin should contain the SQL file required to store the user’s data and auto-execute SQL when plugin activated.

+#### It's developer-friendly

+As a developer, you have enough on your plate.
+You shouldn't have to create an entirely new system for each project.
+Use KPS Interview to your full advantage.

+You can use KPS Interview and its custom fields in WordPress on as many websites as you want so you can use it on client projects as well.

 == Installation ==

+From within WordPress

+1. Visit **Plugins > Add New**
+1. Search for **KPS Interview**
+1. Click the **Install Now** button to install the plugin
-1. Install plugin
+1. Click the **Activate** button to activate the plugin
-2. Install Dependencies
-3. Add Candidates
-4. Sample csv is given in plugin folder

-e.g.
+Manually

+1. Unzip the download package
-1. Upload `kps-interviews` to the `/wp-content/plugins/` directory.
+1. Upload `kps-interview` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress

-3. Activate the dependancy plugin Meta Box.
-4. Check new Menu Added Bellow Comment as shown in screenshot.
+To getting started with the plugin, please read the [Quick Start Guide](https://docs.metabox.io/quick-start/).

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==

+1. Plugin page
 ![Alt text](screenshots/plugin-page.png)

+2. List Candidates
 ![Alt text](screenshots/list-candidates.png)

+3. Add Candidate
 ![Alt text](screenshots/add-candidate.png)

+4. CSV Sample
 ![Alt text](screenshots/csv-sample.png)

+5. Import Step1
 ![Alt text](screenshots/import-step1.png)

+6. Import Step2
 ![Alt text](screenshots/import-step2.png)

+7. Import Step3
 ![Alt text](screenshots/import-step3.png)

 == Changelog ==